TheHive-Project/TheHiveDocs/feature-set.md

 ### Analyzer report templates

-Report templates are used to display the raw reports from Cortex in a human readable format.
+Report templates are used to display the raw reports from Cortex in a text format.
 This section allows:

 - Importing short and long reports
 - Customize short and long reports for each analyzer